Last Updated: September 26, 2017

-Every licensed surplus lines agent who procures surplus lines insurance shall forward promptly to the policyholder a completed copy of a surplus lines insurance proposal.
+Every licensed surplus lines agent who procures surplus lines insurance must promptly forward a completed copy of a surplus lines insurance proposal to the policyholder.

-Every new or renewal insurance policy procured and delivered under surplus lines regulations shall bear the name and address of the insurance agent who procured it and shall have stamped or affixed upon it the following:
+Every new or renewal insurance policy procured and delivered under surplus lines regulations must identify the name and address of the insurance agent who procured it and must have stamped or affixed the following:

 "This insurance contract is with an insurer which has not obtained a certificate of authority to transact a regular insurance business in the state of Wisconsin, and is issued and delivered as surplus lines coverage pursuant to s.
-618.41 of the Wisconsin Statutes.
+618.41, Wis.
+Stat.
 Section 618.43 (1), Wis.
 Stat., requires payment by the policyholder of 3% tax on gross premium."

-The policy shall include a description of the subject of insurance and indicate the coverage, conditions, and term of insurance, the premium charged, the premium taxes to be collected from the policyholder, and the name and address of the policyholder and insurer.
-Upon placing a new or renewal coverage under this section, the agent shall promptly deliver to the policyholder or his or her agent evidence of the insurance consisting either of the policy as issued by the insurer or, if the policy is not then available, a certificate, cover note, or other confirmation of insurance.
+The policy must include a description of the subject of insurance and indicate the coverage, conditions, and term of insurance, premium charged, premium taxes to be collected from the policyholder, and name and address of the policyholder and insurer.
+Upon placing new or renewal coverage under this section, the agent must promptly deliver to the policyholder or his or her agent evidence of the insurance consisting either of the policy as issued by the insurer or, if the policy is not then available, a certificate, cover note, or other confirmation of insurance.

 Are surplus lines agents permitted to advertise?

-All surplus lines agents may advertise availability of their services in procuring, on behalf of persons seeking insurance, contracts with insurers not holding a certificate of authority in Wisconsin, but such advertisements shall not refer to any particular unauthorized insurer or insurers.
+All surplus lines agents may advertise availability of their services in procuring, on behalf of persons seeking insurance, contracts with insurers not holding a certificate of authority in Wisconsin.
+However, these advertisements must not refer to any particular unauthorized insurer or insurers.